 - Shows significant changes in daily routine/daily patterns: Eating, sleeping, studying, class attendance, etc.

-- Shows change in social activity.
-Your friend that usually is social, energetic and engaged with you and other friends is now not interacting in those same ways.
+- Shows change in social activity: Your friend that usually is social with friends is now not interacting in those same ways.
 This is not to be confused with a friend showing interest in different social activities than he/she has in the past, but rather, is now not engaging socially much at all, or considerably more than normal.

 - Engages in talk of death, suicide, end of life issues, morbid things.

-- Becomes engaged in high risk behaviors (risky drug, alcohol, sexual, driving, etc. practices) that pose a risk to his/her health.
+- Becomes engaged in high risk behaviors (risky drug & alcohol use, sexual activity, driving, etc.) that pose a threat to his/her health.

 What can you do about it?

 - Tell them of your concern, and ask if there is anything that you can do?
 Remember that many people might initially deny problems, but don’t be afraid to ask again.

 - Clearly demonstrate to the person that you are sincerely interested in being there for them, and not just there to find out some gossip or relish in their struggle.